mantoniou/ShinyCICD-min/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ShinyCICD is to provide a simple example of packaged Shiny app to showcase CI/CD pipelines.
+T;he goal of ShinyCICD is to provide a simple example of packaged Shiny app to showcase CI/CD pipelines.

 ## Installation